 One gremlin with this machine (you may have noticed) is that the paper release lever does not do its job.
 In other words, the paper slips irrespective of whether the release lever is ON (pulled forward) or OFF (pushed back).

 Perhaps I should have bought something a tad wider than the 80 cm thermal cash register rolls I opted for.
 The quality is a lot better than fax paper though.

-A “printer with calculator-style key-pad” is primarily what the EP-44 is, but who can scoff at 24-pin near-letter-quality whisper-quiet “printing” at 16 cps?
+A printer with calculator-style key-pad (the EP-44 can also be used as a calculator) is primarily what the EP-44 is, but who can scoff at 24-pin near-letter-quality whisper-quiet “printing” at 16 cps?
 And it is handy to be able to run the thing on batteries without a power connection (in fact I don’t have the adapter) and without the need of a ribbon.

 Another (worse) gremlin with this EP-44 though, is how its otherwise quiet print head clicks as it sticks in the UP position intermittently.
 Perhaps this will remedy itself with more frequent use.
 I hope so, because I really do like this thing.

 I was touched by a note from the seller: “Thank you for your purchase, the typewriter was much treasured and loved by my late dad up till his death at 92 last year.
 He kept it in immaculate condition and it was still being used.”